-The first thing that we did was to get an overview of what was contained within this large structure.
-Much of it in the central part of the premises is filled with all types of merchandise for sale ranging from antiques to 1950s memorabilia, furniture and so much more.
+The first thing that we did was to get an overview of what was in this large structure.
+Much of it in the central part of the premises contains all types of merchandise for sale ranging from antiques to 1950s memorabilia, furniture and so much more.

 Browsing through places such as this is like taking a trip down memory lane!
 At least it is for those of us with a few birthday years which seem to accumulate so very fast.

 My maternal grandmother was an excellent seamstress and made some special dresses for me when I was a child.
-I can vividly remember standing on the kitchen table as she pinned up the hemlines prior to sewing them.
+I can vividly remember standing on the kitchen table as she pinned up the hemlines before sewing them.
 Click here if you are interested in seeing what she created using old men’s underwear buttons.
-Yes…men used to have buttons on their underwear!
+Yes, men used to have buttons on their underwear!

-Ragdolls were certainly a part of my memories as a child and my very first camera was a Kodak Brownie.
-Cameras have come a long way since those days but it was fun to see that some people still obviously like collecting them.
+Ragdolls were a part of my memories as a child, and my very first camera was a Kodak Brownie.
+Cameras have come a long way since those days, but it was fun to see that some people still obviously like collecting them.

 Seeing the old ice skating shoes for sale brought back memories of early days learning from my Dad how to ice skate on Okauchee Lake in Wisconsin.
 I was a neophyte and never became proficient since my family moved to south Texas when I was a teenager.

-Downstairs and on the right hand side of the Vogelsang Building is the area where BR Vino is located.
-This is the only wine bar in all of Rosenberg at the time of this writing.
-Offered are a sizable number of boutique wines as well as craft style beers plus beers originating from Europe.
+Downstairs and on the right-hand side of the Vogelsang Building you will find BR Vino.
+BR Vino is the only wine bar in all of Rosenberg at the time of this writing.
+Offered are a sizable number of boutique wines as well as craft-style beers plus beers originating from Europe.

-Fine art is hung on the walls.
-The artwork is changed out quarterly.
-It is a wonderful space for artists to gain exposure for their art and make sales.
+Fine art hangs on the walls.
+The artwork changes every quarter.
+It is a beautiful space for artists to gain exposure for their creativity and make sales.

-On one wall in the front room of BR Vino is shelving where the Brazos River Provisions have their displays of homemade jams, jellies and salsas all of which are made in house.
-They even have a sample area where people are invited to taste many of the offerings prior to purchasing them.
+On one wall in the front room of BR Vino is shelving where the Brazos River Provisions have their displays of homemade jams, jellies, and salsas.
+They even have a sample area where people are invited to taste many of the offerings before purchasing them.
 That is a nice touch!
 It undoubtedly helps to boost sales.

 Ol’ Railroad Cafe

-On the left hand side of the Vogelsang Building downstairs is where the Ol’ Railroad Cafe is located.
+On the left-hand side of the Vogelsang Building downstairs is the location of the Ol’ Railroad Cafe.

-I would like to go back sometime on a Tuesday when they offer “Two-For Tues.
+I want to go back sometime on a Tuesday when they offer “Two-For Tues.
 Burgers.”
 Looking around they seemed to be a popular choice and would be quite a bargain if ordering them on that day of the week.

 CAST Theatrical Company

 The theater is located upstairs in the Vogelsang Building.
-There is a lobby of sorts where people can mingle prior to seeing the show.
+There is a lobby of sorts where people can mingle before seeing the show.

 There is a sign on an easel in the upstairs lobby from BR Vino.
 It instructs people that “Wine and beer are allowed in the theater during the play!”